SuleymanSade/stocksimpy/README.md

 stocksimpy lets you prototype trading ideas with minimal boilerplate.
 Everything is explicit — load data, define rules, run a backtest.
 No configuration sprawl, no hidden state, and no magic methods..
 Perfect for beginners and anyone who wants results fast.

+(Disclaimer: This is an early alpha, API might change in the future updates)

 ---

 ## 🎯 Quick Features